Before jumping directly to heat sinks, let us first have a review on power and how to calculate it.

 Electric power, or simply power, is the rate (per unit time) at which an electric circuit transfers electrical energy.
 Watt is the SI unit of power, and that is equivalent to one joule per second.
 There is also a term called “wattage,” used colloquially to mean “electric power in watts.”
 The letter P represents electric power.

-Now, in resistive loads or resistive circuits, there is also a formula to solve electric power.
+Now, in resistive loads or resistive circuits, there is another formula to solve for electric power.
 To obtain electric power, we use an alternative expression for the amount of power dissipated.
-Ohm’s law (V=IR) is combined with the formula for electric power (P=VI).
+Ohm’s law (V=IR) is combined with the formula for electric power (P=VI):

 How to Calculate Power Loss Due to Heat